araastat/MiamiSlides/index.md

 ---
-title       : Probability Machines subtitle    : Risk Estimation in a post-parameter world author : Abhijit Dasgupta and James Malley job         : framework   : io2012        # {io2012, html5slides, shower, dzslides, ...}
+title       : "Probability Machines: Risk estimation in a post-parameter world" author : Abhijit Dasgupta and James Malley
-highlighter : highlight.js  # {highlight.js, prettify, highlight}
-hitheme     : tomorrow      #
-widgets     : [mathjax, bootstrap]            # {mathjax, quiz, bootstrap}
-mode        : standalone # {selfcontained,standalone, draft}
-license: by-nc-nd
+output: ioslides_presentation
 ---

-## Disclaimer
+# Disclaimer

 This presentation reflects the views of the authors and should not be construed to represent the views or policies of the NIH

----

-## A world in binary
+# A world in binary

 We often simplify our world, avoiding the grey